seaneshbaugh/rosetta-euler/README.md

 I've imposed a few rules on myself for these problems:

 * No third party libraries except for Bignum libraries in languages that do no have them as part of the standard library.
-* No relying on implementation or compiler dependent behavior.
+* No relying on implementation or compiler dependent behavior except to overcome memory or stack depth limitations.
 * Each language's solutions should have formatting that is as close to its community's most widely followed idiomatic style as possible if one exists.
 * When applicable, all Makefiles should contain everything needed to compile its solution.
+* In languages without Unicode encoded strings assume ASCII.
+* In languages with Unicode encoded strings pretend UTF-8 is ASCII.

 ## Languages